 Responsive design optimizes your website to ensure that all the features will effectively operate on the various different devices and screen sizes.
 It intelligently adjusts its layout and features to your customers’ viewing format.
 This eliminates the need for a separate mobile or tablet site.

-1. It’s optimized for small screens and tablets
+1. Your site is optimized for small screens and tablets

 First, ensure your ecommerce platform and any website themes are mobile optimized so your customers can easily view and navigate around your site and products.